 A NaN is regarded as an inexact real (but not rational) number so indeterminate that it might represent any real value, including positive or negative infinity, and might even be greater than positive infinity or less than negative infinity.
-Additionally, in implementations that do not support non-real numbers, it represents the non-real value of (sqrt -1.0) or (asin 2.0).
+An implementation that does not support non-real numbers may use NaN to represent non-real values like (sqrt -1.0) and (asin 2.0).